devflowinc/trieve-rust-client/docs/OrganizationApi.md

 > models::Organization update_organization(tr_organization, update_organization_data)
 Update Organization

-Update Organization  Update an organization.
+Update an organization.
 Only the owner of the organization can update it.

 ### Parameters